iddocohen/vcoclient/README.md

                      Default all values are returned --search SEARCH    Search any data from properties of Edges, e.g. search for USB interfaces
-  --id ID            Returns the Edges of only that given enterprise.
+  --enterpriseid ID            Returns the Edges of only that given enterprise.
 Default
                      all Edges of all enterprises at operator view or all Edges of an enterprise at customer view are returned.
   --rows_name        Returns only the row names from the output result.